awsdocs/application-auto-scaling-user-guide/doc_source/security_iam_service-with-iam.md

 ### Examples<a name="security_iam_service-with-iam-id-based-policies-examples"></a>

-To view examples of Application Auto Scaling identity\-based policies, see [Example policies for working with the AWS CLI or an AWS SDK](security_iam_id-based-policy-examples.md)\.
+To view examples of Application Auto Scaling identity\-based policies, see [Example policies for working with the AWS CLI or an SDK](security_iam_id-based-policy-examples.md)\.

 ## Application Auto Scaling resource\-based policies<a name="security_iam_service-with-iam-resource-based-policies"></a>